Eslam30503o/Eslam30503o/README.md

         };
     }

-    string getFunFact() {
-        return "I can spend hours debugging a single line... and LOVE it! 🐛💙";
+  **Fun Fact:** I can spend hours debugging a single line... and LOVE it! 🐛💙
-    }

-    string getMission() {
-        return "Building efficient, scalable, and reliable solutions that bridge hardware and software!";
+  **Mission:** Building efficient, scalable, and reliable solutions that bridge hardware and software!
-    }

 };